LordSnoosh/SEIR2222/work/w10/d1/03-react-jsx-and-props.md

 - JSX - What & Why?
 - Review: JS Expressions
 - Writing JS Expressions Into the DOM Using JSX
-- JSX Itself a JS Expression!
+- JSX Itself is a JS Expression!
 - What Are Props?
 - Properly Rendering Arrays of Components
 - Props for React Elements